The world's largest landlocked country, Kazakhstan is also the largest global producer of uranium ore.

 Armenia's capital Yerevan is one of the world’s oldest continuously inhabited cities, dating back to 8th century BC.

-Azerbaijan has remained one of the major oil producers for over a century, with its Baku oil fields among the earliest to be developed.
+Azerbaijan has remained one of the major oil producers for over a century, with Baku oil fields among the earliest to be developed.

-Sometimes called the "Lung of Europe" because of its forests, Belarus is one of the world's top exporters of potash fertilizer.
+Sometimes called the "Lung of Europe" because of its forests, Belarus is also one of the world's top exporters of potash fertilizer.

 A world-leading exporter of food products, Ukraine possesses about 25% of the world’s most fertile black soil.